NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 This looks much better.
 As basketballs are instantiated, the amount of data sent grows, but once we hit 50 basketballs, the data sent stops increasing.

-And that's all there is to it!
+That's all there is to it.
 The network profiler is a great way to see what's going on in your application.
 As you start optimizing, check out the other Profiler modules.
 They break down bandwidth by audio, datastore, RPCs, and reliable/unreliable channels.